andrrizzi/solvation-tfep/alchemical_simulations/README.md

 are not reliable.
 If you decide to rerun a simulation, please backup or remove your previous results.
 Be aware that the simulation may take a while to run.

+Included is a script to run the AHFE simulations on an HPC environment with slurm, named `submit.sh`.
+The script launches three copies of a single calculation to optimise resource utilization, instead of running the copies serially as is the default for `openfe`.